The Super Stallion 8×8 is a logistics heavy duty vehicle developed and produced by Ashok Leyland, a flagship company of…

 The US Army, Air Force, Marine Corps and Special Operations Command are the primary users of Raven B.

 AeroVironment won the small unmanned aerial vehicles (SUAV) programme competition organised by the US Army in October 2005.
-The winning contract included supply of 2,182 Raven systems along with the ground control system and three air vehicles.
+The winning contract included a supply of 2,182 Raven systems along with the ground control system and three air vehicles.

 In 2010, the contract was increased to 2,358 Raven systems.